awsdocs/aws-net-developer-guide/doc_source/csharp_rekognition_code_examples.md

                 Console.WriteLine(ex.Message);
             }
         }
+    }
 ```
 Detect labels in an image file stored on your computer\.

 ```
+    using System;
+    using System.IO;
+    using System.Threading.Tasks;
+    using Amazon.Rekognition;
+    using Amazon.Rekognition.Model;

+    /// <summary>
+    /// Uses the Amazon Rekognition Service to detect labels within an image
+    /// stored locally.
+This example was created using the AWS SDK for .NET
+    /// and .NET Core 5.0.
+    /// </summary>
+    public class DetectLabelsLocalFile
+    {
         public static async Task Main()
         {
             string photo = "input.jpg";